jack781114/DQN-for-job-shop-scheduling/README.md

 2. After execution, you will be able to observe the scheduling results for different methods.
 3. You can further enhance the results of DQN by modifying the Agent and RL_network.

-The following is the execution result.(use la16)
+The following is the execution result(use la16), record the best total makespan time (Cmax) and display the detailed scheduling for each job along with a Gantt chart.

 ![image](https://github.com/jack781114/DQN-for-job-shop-scheduling/assets/102982532/f70ade1b-6f75-46b7-ae51-fa0a8729c0f9)